AstridWinkler/Flutter-model/README.md

 We tried to give it a "real application" feeling, with warm colors and visually pleasant elements.

+///////////////////////
-We hope you enjoyed discovering this project, and maybe it was usefull to you !
+We hope you enjoyed discovering this project, and maybe it was usefull to you personnaly !
-We didn't have that much time to discover flutter and dart, but it was fun anyway, andwe will come back to it someday. :)
+We didn't have that much time to discover flutter and dart, but it was fun anyway, and we will come back to it someday. :)
 Thank you !